DependableSystemsLab/LLFI/README.md

       ```
       <LLFI_BUILD_ROOT>/tools/compiletoIR --readable -o factorial.ll factorial.c
       ```
-     Alternatively, you can build your own IR file with `llvm-gcc`.
+     Alternatively, you can build your own IR file with `clang`.
   3. Instrument factorial with calls to LLFI libraries and create executables under *llfi* directory

       ```